khadijaAssem/ros_best_practices/ros_package_template/README.md

 ## Hardware

-This package is only for planning, So it doesn't use any sort of hardware.
+This package is only for planning, So it doesn't directly use any sort of hardware.